lighthouse-no/cf-buildpack-rust/README.md

 ## Build Phase Logging

-Logging is possible for both the entry and exit into the build phases `supply` and `finalize`, and the internal steps within these build phases.
+Writing messages to the console is only possible for the build phases `supply` and `finalize`.

-Normally, this is switched off, but if you wish to see internal logging messages, then create a file called `CFLogBuildPhases` in the same directory as your top level `Cargo.toml`.
-To switch logging on, this file simply needs to exist &mdash; its contents are never read.
+Normally, logging is switched off, but if your build is failing, or you simply wish to see the progress of the internal steps within these build phases, then create a file called `CFLogBuildPhases` in the same directory as your top level `Cargo.toml`.
+This file simply needs to exist &mdash; its contents are never read.

 Deleting `CFLogBuildPhases` switches logging off.